March 1, 2019

 in the areas of performing and visual arts, literature, design and interactive media.

-The current call for application is for the year 2019.
+The call for application for the year 2020 will open in November 2018.